 Here are some tips to incorporate into your customer interactions that improve overall customer service.

 Anticipating customer needs before they become a problem is a way to prevent or minimize customer dissatisfaction.
-An example of this type of tactic is how some airlines will utilize a text message alert system when a customer’s flight has been delayed or cancelled.
-Relaying information such as this shows the consumer that a company understands their time is valuable and is commitment to preventing any inconvenience.
+An example of this tactic is how some airlines utilize a text message alert system when a customer’s flight has been delayed or canceled.
+Relaying information such as this shows the consumer that a company understands their time is valuable and is committed to preventing any inconvenience.

-Once you have set an expectation with a customer, it is critical that the expectation is met.
+Once you have set an expectation with a customer, the expectation must be met.
 A primary reason for customer dissatisfaction is not being delivered what was promised to them.
 (Or, going back to the need for clear communication, what the customer thought was promised.)

-Customers will feel more secure in a service or company if messaging and service delivery is consistent.
-This means keeping information and the quality of service delivery the same whether in-store, online, in the media, etc.
+Customers will feel more secure in a service or company if consistent messaging and service delivery.
+This means keeping information and the quality of service delivery the same, whether in-store, online, in the media, etc.